Axiuf/GBM_scRNA_seq/README.md

 - Figures in `Plots` are named as `contents_to_plot_function_to_use.tiff`.
 - When running Rscript in `src`, the work dir should be `/your/path/to/GBM_scRNA_seq`, not `/your/path/to/GBM_scRNA_seq/src`.
+- Seurat objects in all source files are named `GBM` for convenient of code reuse.
+Check which file is loaded to figure out the exact object being processed.